sanchelsea/CarND-MPC-Project/writeup_report.md

 epsi[t] = psi[t] - psides[t-1] + v[t-1] * delta[t-1] / Lf * dt
 ```
 Lf measures the distance between the center of mass of the vehicle and it's front axle.
 This value is provided by Udacity's project.
 (Lf = 2.67)
+I had to tune the weights for the cost function in order to get a smoother ride.
+The weights used can be found in mpc.cpp from line 52 to 58.

 #### 2. Timestep Length and Elapsed Duration (N & dt)
 The final values used for N is 9 and for dt is 0.1.
-With higher N value, if the vehicle "overshot" the reference trajectory, it would begin to oscillate wildly and drive off the track.
-With lower value of N, the vehicle may drive straight off the track.
+On increasing N value (like 15), the vehicle oscillates and drives off the track.
+With lower N values, the vehicle doesnt handle the curves and may drive straight off the track.
+I experimented N values from 5 to 20.
+I didnt experiment much with dt, as 100 milliseconds was the latency between actuation commands.

 #### 3. Polynomial Fitting and MPC Preprocessing
 The waypoints are preprocessed by transforming them to the vehicle's perspective (see main.cpp lines 107-115).
 This simplifies the process to fit a polynomial to the waypoints because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.